alexneri93/slider-css-only/README.md

-# Parallax effect - Mouseover
+# Slider - CSS Only

-How to make a parallax effect when you move the cursor in the screen.
-I used JS and CSS to attain that.
+Slider made only with CSS and HTML

 ## Getting Started